 About Literature as History

-Courses that fulfil this specialization will vary year to year depending on schedule offerings.
-For questions about this specialization and the eligibility of specific courses, contact Prof. Joseph Black, W449 South College, email@example.com.
+Take 3 approved courses.
+Courses that fulfill this specialization will vary year to year depending on schedule offerings.